Zakir Naik: Legal issues

 Naik was denied entry into the United Kingdom and Canada in June 2010.
 Naik was forbidden to enter Canada after Tarek Fatah, founder of Muslim Canadian Congress, warned MPs of Naik's views.
 He was banned from entering the UK by the then Home Secretary Theresa May after arranging to give talks in London and Sheffield.
 May said of the exclusion order, "Numerous comments made by Dr. Naik are evidence to me of his unacceptable behaviour".
 Naik argued that the Home Secretary was making a political decision, not a legal one, and his lawyer said the decision was "barbaric and inhuman".
 He also claimed that his comments were taken out of context.
-The famous Hindi cinema producer Mahesh Bhatt supported Naik, saying the ban constituted an attack on freedom of speech.
+The Hindi cinema producer Mahesh Bhatt supported Naik, saying the ban constituted an attack on freedom of speech.
 It was reported that Naik would attempt to challenge the ruling in the High Court.
 His application for judicial review was dismissed on 5 November 2010.

 In 2016, during a press conference Naik claimed himself to be a non-resident Indian (NRI).
-In 2017, according to the Middle East Monitor, Naik was granted citizenship by Saudi Arabia, a matter in which King Salman intervened.

 On 18 July 2017, India revoked Naik's passport following a recommendation from the National Investigation Agency (NIA).
 On 28 July 2017, the NIA declared Naik an offender and initiated a process to attach his assets.
 In December 2017, Interpol refused the Indian Government's request to issue a red corner notice (RCN) against Naik.
 In January 2018, the Tribunal judge criticised the Enforcement Directorate for attaching Naik's properties without mentioning any offenses in the chargesheet.
 The judge added: "In the last 10 years, the ED has done nothing to attach Asaram's properties, but in the case of Naik, I can see the ED working with quite a bit of speed".

 In July 2019 Interpol refused to issue a Red corner notice against Naik after repeated requests by the Indian Government.
 Naik currently resides in Malaysia, where he has permanent resident status.
 The Indian government approached Interpol again in December 2019, alleging new facts and circumstances, but Naik argued that the new request superimposed claims of money laundering on the same religious activities of Islamic teaching that were the subject of the prior request.
 On 13 May 2020, the Modi-led government sent a formal request to Malaysia for Zakir Naik's extradition, which was later rejected.
 In 2021, Interpol rejected India's request for a Red Notice to provisionally arrest Zakir for questioning the very basis of invoking money laundering and hate speech charges against Naik in the country.
 "The fact that he raised money from his religious teachings and spent it is "irrelevant" and cannot amount to money laundering".
 Interpol's adjudicating panel noted in its order.